Menna-Ahmed7/Menna-Ahmed7/README.md

 - ✍️ &nbsp; Pursuing Competitive Problem Solving.

-- ❤️ &nbsp; Intersted in AI and Data Analysis.
+- ❤️ &nbsp; Interested in AI and Data Analysis.

 - 📫 &nbsp; You can reach me with the links below.